 It takes an average of 66 days to form a new habit, 45 days more than the 21 claimed in this theory.

-Life is unpredictable, and there is no such thing as a permanent change to your lifestyle.
+Life is unpredictable, and there is no such thing as a permanent lifestyle change.
 It can always change for the better or worse.

 Despite the 21/90 rule being false, you can still use it for positive change.
-But remember, there are more effective tools for this.
+But remember, there are more effective tools for building habits.